I have dabbled in home improvement projects and like giving advice to others on what not to do.

 Ah, the dreaded "dead filter" icon—a glaring red symbol disfiguring the elegant face of your Samsung refrigerator.
 You could ignore it; it won't hurt the refrigerator.
 But who knows what could be swimming around inside that kludged filter?

 Besides, the thing is like a chipped tooth; you just can't ignore it.
 If you are like me, you might feel a little intimidated by the prospect of changing the filter.
 Fear not.
 I'll show you how.

-These directions are for the Samsung RS265TDRS specifically, so if you have another model, the details may differ a bit though some things, like the advisability of shutting off the water to the unit first, are universal.
+These directions are for the Samsung RS265TDRS specifically.
+So, if you have another model, the details may differ a bit.
+However, some things, like the advisability of shutting off the water to the unit first, are universal.

 How to Replace a Samsung Refrigerator Water Filter

 - Shut off the water source to your refrigerator, most likely under your kitchen sink.

 - Locate the filter compartment in the bottom right-hand section of the door's interior.

 - Remove the vegetable bin if necessary for access.